 Harwood, Wanda Haney, Collection, 1862-1889, (C1241)

-Diary written in 1872 by Maggie Jenkins of Brookfield, MO, as well as letters from her sister, Carrie Kittinger of Buffalo, NY.
+The collection contains a diary written in 1872 by Maggie Jenkins of Brookfield, Missouri, as well as letters from her sister, Carrie Kittinger of Buffalo, New York.
 Also includes a letter from Samuel Cherry to Maranda Haney, letters from Sarah A. Mason and members of the Myers family, and letters to William M. Jenkins from single women he contacted through magazines.

 Haskell, Agnes Hadley (1876-1946), Daybooks, 1909-1946, (C3467)